NaLogos/Online_Certification_Web_App/README.md

 ## How to use

 - Clone the repository with __git clone__
-- Make sure the database credentials in __.env__ file is correct (Fakhreddine, Jihane, lfichier m9ad just skip this step)
+- Make sure the database credentials in __.env__ file are correct (Fakhreddine, Jihane, lfichier m9ad just skip this step)
 - Run __composer install__
 - Run __php artisan key:generate__
 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)